-You open a bag of whole wheat flour, a box of cereal, or a bag of dog food to find little worms or moths or perhaps some webs.
+You open a bag of whole wheat flour, a box of cereal, or a bag of dog food only to find little worms, moths, or even some webs.
 Ew!
+Here’s how to get rid of these pantry pests.

 What Are Pantry Moths?